 For the United States, estimated recoverable reserves were 257 billion short tons as of January 1, 2013.
 Of this, recoverable reserves at producing mines were 18.7 billion tons; this reflects the working inventory at producing (active) mines.

 Figure 3: Coal-Bearing Areas in the United States

 Domestic coal reserves are concentrated in several regions of the country.
 The majority of the estimated reserves are bituminous (53.1 percent), mainly found east of the Mississippi River.
 The next most common, sub-bituminous (36.6 percent) is found primary west of the Mississippi.
 Lignite deposits, which account for 8.8 percent of estimated reserves, are found in Montana, Texas, and North Dakota.
 Anthracite reserves are only about 1.5 percent and are concentrated in northeastern Pennsylvania.

-In 2010, world coal production was 7,985 million short tons.
+In 2012, world coal production was 8,695 million short tons.
 China, the United States, and India are the top three coal producers.
 Since 1985, China has surpassed the United States in annual coal production.
-In 2010, China produced 3,522 million short tons of coal, more than 3.2 times the amount of coal produced in the United States.
+In 2012, China produced 4,025 million short tons of coal, nearly 4 times the amount of coal produced in the United States.

-In total, domestic coal production has increased approximately 5 percent since 1990 to 1,083 million short tons in 2010, but this increase obscures the fact that in some areas of the country, production has gone down even as it has gone up in other regions.
+Since 1990, domestic coal production has ranged from a low of 945 million short tons in 1993 to a high of 1,171 million short tons in 2008.
+Coal production in 2012 has fallen around 13 percent from its 2008 peak.
+The recent lower trend obscures the fact that in some areas of the country, production has gone down even as it has gone up in other regions.
 In the Interior and Western regions, production increased, while production in the Appalachian Region continued to decrease, remaining at a near 50-year low.
 The top five coal producing states are:

 - West Virginia (12 percent of U.S. total) is in the Appalachian region and produces only bituminous coal.